duquemin_judith_irregular rhombi no 1_acrylic on canvas__35 x 45 cm_2019_copyright judith_duquemin 2019

-region of Bundaberg influenced my interest in geometry and colour-field painting.
-Environmental factors noted, were the irregular grids of flat, adjoining sugarcane fields; mosaics of red ploughed earth and young green cane; panoramas of monochromatic sea
+of Bundaberg influenced my interest in geometry and colour-field painting.
+Environmental factors noted, were the irregular grids of flat, adjoining sugarcane fields; mosaics of red ploughed earth and young green cane; panoramas of monochromatic sea and sky;

-and sky; wide open spaces; and the sharp contrasting shadows, and light fragments produced by the bright sunlight.
-The lifestyle offered freedom to learn, strive, explore, innovate and importantly compete as a creative individual in a prosperous, modern, safe
+wide open spaces; and the sharp contrasting shadows, and light fragments produced by the bright sunlight.
+The lifestyle offered freedom to learn, strive, explore, innovate and importantly compete as a creative individual in a prosperous, modern, safe and open-minded

-resident of Bundaberg, Judith Duquemin at the Bundaberg Regional Art Gallery (12 Mar – 29 Apr, 2019), is a wide-ranging survey of non-representational, reductive, geometric painting developed across two decades.
-The exhibition includes a selection of
+Judith Duquemin at the Bundaberg Regional Art Gallery (12 Mar – 29 Apr, 2019), is a wide-ranging survey of non-representational, reductive, geometric painting developed across two decades.
+The exhibition includes a selection of paintings, textile works,

-paintings, textile works, digital prints, as well as drawings and preliminary studies that demonstrate an investigational approach to contemporary painting practice.
-Apart from some early pieces, all the works are linked by playful examples of geometric systems
+digital prints, as well as drawings and preliminary studies that demonstrate an investigational approach to contemporary painting practice.
+Apart from some early pieces, all the works are linked by playful examples of geometric systems or code.